 We are dealing with money here.
 So good customer support is a must.
 I had instance where one of my investment in L&T Hybrid fund got reversed.
 I had to work with L&T support and Kuvera support to get it sorted.

 Experience was good.
-On next day of filing query, they responded with automated “Looking into” type mail and started investigation.
+On next day of filing query, Kuvera responded with “Looking into” type mail and started investigation.
 If I remove delay from my side in providing bank statement etc, query was addressed in 3 days with few email exchanges.

 They went to the extent of triggering my fund statement from L&T Mutual Fund and providing me with details.
 So it was good experience.
 I would give ****( 4 star).